 When living and working in Brno you will most probably need to set up a bank account.
-What makes you to decide which bank to go for?
+What makes you decide which bank to go for?
 Czech banking sector is quite developed and stable.
-There are large, international banks that offer wide scale of products and have on their side experience and stability, but you may pay a bit extra on charges (Citibank, CSOB, CS,…).
-If you are looking for low fees and you don’t need any special services, consider one of the low cost banks (Fio Bank, mBank, Air Bank, Zuno,…).
+There are large, international banks that offer a wide scale of products and have on their side experience and stability, but you may pay a bit extra on charges (Citibank, CSOB, CS,…).
+If you are looking for low fees and you don’t need any special services, consider one of the low-cost banks (Fio Bank, mBank, Air Bank, Zuno,…).

 Tips for pleasant banking experience:

-To open an account, you will need two personal identifications – passport and other form of identification (driving license or similar).
+To open an account, you will need two personal identifications – passport and another form of identification (driving license or similar).
 Official residence permit, work contract or student card, might be required, take it with you.
-Many banks ask for deposit when opening the current account (usually from 100 to 1000 Kc).
+Many banks ask for a deposit when opening the current account (usually from 100 to 1000 Kc).

 - As most of the banks send one off authorization codes to your mobile to confirm internet banking transactions, it is important to have functional Czech SIM card.

 - Look around; there are many offers and many possibilities.
 Don’t go for the first option offered.